Dr. med. Dirk Manski

 Transurethral Resection of the Bladder (TURB)

 Transurethral resection of the bladder (TURB) is the initial form of therapy for all bladder tumors.
 The depth of infiltration and histological differentiation can be diagnosed relatively accurately, and further therapeutic steps are planned depending on these results (see above).
-It is important to include bladder muscle in the resection specimen for accurate histopathological staging, there is a significant risk of understaging due to insufficient depth of resection.
+It is crucial to include bladder muscle in the resection specimen for accurate histopathological staging, there is a significant risk of understaging due to insufficient resection depth.
 The aim of resection is the complete removal of the tumor manifestation, for this purpose the tumor is either resected in fractions (standard method) or dissected en bloc with tumor base from the bladder wall.

 Repeat transurethral resection:

 Patients with small, unilocular, noninvasive, and well-differentiated bladder carcinomas (Ta low-grade) are adequately treated with a single resection and can be followed with cystoscopies.
-Any other superficial bladder carcinoma with higher risk (large, multilocular, T1 or for high-grade tumors), a repeat resection of the scars within 6 weeks is indicated.
-For TaG3 or T1 tumors, the risk of residual tumor in the specimen of the repeat resection is up to 30–50%, and the repeat resection leads to a significant improvement of the recurrence rate.
+A repeat resection of the scars within six weeks is indicated for any other superficial bladder carcinoma with higher risk (large, multilocular, T1, or high-grade tumors).
+For TaG3 or T1 tumors, the risk of residual tumor in the specimen of the repeat resection is up to 30–50%, and the repeat resection leads to a significant improvement in the recurrence rate.

 En-bloc resection:

-En-bloc resection is done with a monopolar hook, with the resection loop, or with laser technique.
-En bloc resection offers the advantage of reduced tumor cell seeding and improves pathologic examination; comparative studies are lacking.
+En-bloc resection is done with a monopolar hook, the resection loop, or using laser techniques.
+En-bloc resection offers the advantage of reduced tumor cell seeding and improves pathologic examination; comparative studies are lacking.

 Fluorescence Cystoscopy:

-Fluorescence cystoscopy using blue light after intravesical application of 5-aminolevulinic acid (5-ALA) or hexaminolevulinate (HAL), leads to better detection of carcinoma of the urinary bladder, especially flat lesions such as CIS (Jocham et al., 2005).
-See also section diagnosis of bladder cancer for images and technique of fluorescence cystoscopy.
+See section "diagnosis of bladder cancer" for images and technique of fluorescence cystoscopy.
 Indications: high-grade tumor cells in urine cytology, in all patients with a history of multifocal or high-grade tumors.

 Perioperative intravesical chemotherapy: